ybolnet/tracingPlugin/README.md

 unprocessTrace will get it back to what it was.

 tracedInstallDebug will do : processTrace -> installDebug -> unprocessTrace.
 So can install a traced version of your app on the phone.
-You can replace installDebug with any other task by adding them to "trackables" in the tracing closure.
+You can replace installDebug with any other task by adding them to "trackables" in the tracing closure. (see above)

 ## Restrictions:
 The Trace annotations should work fine with methods in java and kotlin.